mclaughlinliam3/NetTracer3D/nettracer_code/README.md

 NetTracer3D was developed by Liam McLaughlin while working under Dr. Sanjay Jain at Washington University School of Medicine.

--- Version 1.2.3 Updates --
+-- Version 1.2.4 Updates --

-	* Tweaked the 'branch unification params' - now hard rejects any sharp forks in the branches so branches will mostly be straight.
+	* Fixed bug for calculating surface area when the surface was on the edge of the image.
+	* Removed video tutorial from youtube for being outdated.
+May add new one later.